CodandoTV/popcorn-guineapig/docs/2-existing-rules.md

 }
 ```

 In this case, all data modules (e.g. `:car:data`, `:rent:data`, and others) should depend only on a domain module.
-This rule is useful if you need to enforce that some modules depend only on specific modules.

 ## NoDependencyRule